yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

 ## Steps

-2. The CD workflows are defined in `.github/workflows/yc_cd_staging.yml` and `.github/workflows/yc_cd_prod.yml`.
+1. The CD workflows are defined in `.github/workflows/yc_cd_staging.yml` and `.github/workflows/yc_cd_prod.yml`.
 Both rely on the Azure CLI to control the infrastructure and implement the automation of the model deployments.
 Therefore, we need to setup this workflow to login to Azure via a Service Principal to be able to leverage the Azure CLI.

     > Action Items:
     > 1. Open up the `yc_cd_staging.yml` and `yc_cd_prod.yml` file in your repo (.github/workflow location)
     > 2. Update the 'creds: ${{ secrets...' section in this file to setup your secret name.
 Follow the instructions in this file annotated with #setup.triggers as part of a GitHub Actions workflow.

-3. Please review the workflow files to understand how we've establised a trigger mechanism to enable a deployment of code that has succesfully passed CI, and is ready to be deployed to staging and production.

-   The triggers of deployment to staging `yc_cd_staging.yml`:
-   - The completion of workflow `yc-ci-train`
-   - Push to `integration` branch with path filter
-   - 'workflow_dispatch': this enables to run the CD pipeline on demand from the GitHub UI as this will greatly facilitate testing.
-In practice you would eventually remove this trigger type and fully depend on the rest of the automation.

-   The triggers of deployment to production `yc_cd_prod.yml`:
-   - Push to `main` branch
-   - 'workflow_dispatch'

-4. We will now configure our Azure ML deployments, and the GitHub workflow which will automate these deployments.
+3. We will now configure our Azure ML deployments, and the GitHub workflow which will automate these deployments.

     - Two files control your Azure ML deployments:
         - `/core/scoring/endpoint.yml`: this is your endpoint.